2024-25 FAFSA Updates and FAQs

 • Federal Pell Grant eligibility is expanded to more students and will link eligibility to family size.

-• The ability for students/contributors to make updates and corrections to their FAFSA forms will be available in mid/late April.
-In advance of that implementation, the US Department of Education will provide detailed information to partners, students, and families on how to correct the most common FAFSA form errors including missing signatures and selecting ‘yes’ to applying for unsubsidized loans only (Question 8).
+• The ability for students/contributors to make updates and corrections to their FAFSA forms began in mid April.
+The DOE provides detailed information to partners, students, and families on how to correct the most common FAFSA form errors including missing signatures and selecting ‘yes’ to applying for unsubsidized loans only (Question 8).

 Next Steps for Future Students